caluche/backbone-simple-framework/public/js/fw/DOC.md

     - Loader

 Georgette is an architectural framework build on top of [Backbone](backbonejs.org), it's primary purpose is provide an clean way to organize code by creating a contoller layer between `Backbone.Router` and `Backbone.View`.
 Aside, it include some generic features to handle views, cf. `Layout`, `Region` and `Transition` abstractions.
+We should be able to use these components in a standalone mode, without the whole framework.
 The framework can also be extended through the use of plugins and an `AssetManager` is available if an `AssetLoader` plugin is installed

 Installation and configuration